Best Free Photoshop Alternatives in 2023 (+ Cheap Options)

 4. Pixlr Editor

 Pixlr Editor is considered by many to be the online alternative to Photoshop.
-No download is required for this photo editor and it’s also free of charge.
+No download or free trial is required for this photo editor – it’s completely free of charge.

 Pixlr is fully capable of supporting layers, masks and a non-destructive image editing process as a whole.

 Another positive thing to note is that Pixlr has a customizable interface which you can change to meet your exact needs and which can make the photo editing process more convenient.

 With this photo editor, you can not only upload your photo, but you can also open it directly from a URL location or create a new image from scratch.

 Similar to all other free pieces of software, Pixlr will show you a decent amount of ads while you’re using it, so be prepared for this part of the deal.